 Includes Lunch

-Today we’ll discover the beauty and magic of Cusco, the imperial city of the Incas.
+Today we will discover the beauty and magic of Cusco, the imperial city of the Incas.
 Our tour starts at the Koricancha, the most important temple in the Inca empire.
-Next, we’ll visit Cusco Cathedral where we can view the works of the Cusco School of Painters and the gold and silver relief work on the main altar and pulpit.
-At the imposing fortress of Sacsayhuaman, a very impressive Incan construction, we’ll see the stones the size of a truck that form the walls and have been carefully cut and fitted together.
+Next, we will visit Cusco Cathedral where we can view the works of the Cusco School of Painters and the gold and silver relief work on the main altar and pulpit.
+At the imposing fortress of Sacsayhuaman, a very impressive Incan construction, we will see the stones the size of a truck that form the walls and have been carefully cut and fitted together.
 We next visit the Tambomachay Archaeological Complex, an important ceremonial centre during Inca times.
 Our final visit of the morning will be to the Traditional Textile Centre (CTTC), a non-profit organisation established in 1996 by Andean weavers and their supporters.
 The mission of the centre is to aid in the survival of Cusqueñan textile traditions and to provide support to the indigenous people who create them.
 The centre works with 10 weaving communities in the Cusco region of Peru on a fair-trade basis to help rescue traditions and promote the weavers and their work.
 Through community organization, workshops, educational opportunities and more, the CTTC ensures that there is a future for Cusqueñan textile traditions.
-This afternoon we’ll enjoy our third workshop with our expert.
+This afternoon we will enjoy our third workshop with our expert.

 Includes Breakfast

 Our excursion today will take us to the beautiful Sacred Valley.
-On route we’ll stop in Ccaccaccollo, a small and scenic town hidden in the Peruvian Andes.
+On route we will stop in Ccaccaccollo, a small and scenic town hidden in the Peruvian Andes.
 Here, some 50 families live off agriculture and textiles; the women do the weaving, and the men do the farming.
 The weaving traditions have been passed down the generations.
-We’ll attend a talk and demonstration to learn how the textiles are made and take the opportunity to make our own interpretation of the different styles and shapes on the textiles they have made for hundreds of years.
+We will attend a talk and demonstration to learn how the textiles are made and take the opportunity to make our own interpretation of the different styles and shapes on the textiles they have made for hundreds of years.
 One of the family members will explain the best techniques to recreate this traditional iconography.
-Whilst here we’ll observe all the processes from the shearing of the wool, spinning, washing with natural soap, collection of plants and flowers used for natural dyeing and finally the making of clothes including blankets, ponchos and chullos.
+Whilst here we will observe all the processes from the shearing of the wool, spinning, washing with natural soap, collection of plants and flowers used for natural dyeing and finally the making of clothes including blankets, ponchos and chullos.
 We continue to the colourful Indian market in Pisac where we can browse and buy some local souvenirs.
-We’ll visit the ruins of Pisac where we’ll enjoy a guided tour of the citadel, seeing ruins of temples, homes, altars, carvings, tunnels, caves and the sacred Intihuatana stone.
+We’ll visit the ruins of Pisac where we will enjoy a guided tour of the citadel, seeing ruins of temples, homes, altars, carvings, tunnels, caves and the sacred Intihuatana stone.
 This is a religious construction used like a clock to determine when it was time to celebrate the winter solstice, one of the most important celebrations and rituals of the ancient Inca empire.
 Our final stop is Ollantaytambo where we’ll further explore Inca constructions, including the amazing Temple of the Sun: enormous blocks of rock perfectly carved and polished with water fountains, stairs and terraces.

 Includes Breakfast

 Today’s excursion takes us through lush fields of wheat and the snow-capped peaks of the Andes to Moray, ‘the Inca agricultural greenhouse’.
 Here we can see three amphitheatre-style terraces built by the Incas.
 The terraces, carved deep into the earth in a bowl shape, are thought to have been used to determine the optimal conditions for growing crops.
 We continue to the village of Maras, a former salt producing centre that is thought to date back to pre-Inca times.
 There are 3,000 salt pools carved into the mountainside; the highly salty water emerges as a spring.
 The flow is directed into an intricate system of tiny channels constructed so that the water runs down several hundred ancient, terraced ponds.
 The water, exposed to the sun, leaves salt on the land.
-Later we’ll enjoy a weaving demonstration where we’ll learn first-hand how weavers turn alpaca and sheep wool into fine textiles.
-Beginning with spinning and moving through each step of the weaving process, we’ll watch as the women of the Away Weaving Association work their magic.
-Discover the rainbow of colours that natural dyes produce and gain a greater appreciate of the long hours that go into each textile as the weavers show how to warp, weave and finally finish with the unique ñawi awapa border technique.

 Includes Breakfast